maailma/kansa/kyyhky/README.md

 # Kyyhky

-An internal mailing service for hugo & kansa, built on [Kue] and its built-in REST API.
-Jobs are automatically removed on completion, and added by:
+An internal mailing service for hugo & kansa, built using [Bull].
+Jobs are added by:

 ```
 POST /job HTTP/1.1